Enhance Property Value with Strategic Painting: Tips & ROI Insights

-If you’re looking to increase your curb appeal, you’ll want to use a high-quality exterior house paint and focus not only on your siding but also your trim, front door, garage doors, etc., paying close attention to colors and how they interact with each other to make your home really pop.
+If you’re looking to increase your curb appeal, you’ll want to use high-quality exterior house paint and focus not only on your siding but also your trim, front door, garage doors, etc., paying close attention to colors and how they interact with each other to make your home pop.

 2. Coat Your Kitchen Cabinets

-More specifically, a minor kitchen renovation can yield an 81% ROI on average and greatly improves one’s chances of selling their home -- painting your kitchen’s surfaces counts as one such “minor renovation,” and you don’t even need to repaint the entire room, necessarily.
+More specifically, a minor kitchen renovation can yield an 81% ROI on average and greatly improve one’s chances of selling their home -- painting your kitchen’s surfaces counts as one such “minor renovation,” and you don’t even need to repaint the entire room.
 Indeed, merely painting your kitchen cabinets can go a long way toward transforming the look of your kitchen and attracting buyers.
 And like painting your home’s exterior, painting and/or refinishing your cabinets can increase your home’s value by 7% in some cases.